triviapatente/backend/README.md

 ### Installing
 Before running the backend, you need to populate the database with questions and answers.
 This repository contains a crawler that gets from the internet ~7000 driver's license questions.
 The data is crawled from the website [https://www.patentati.it/](https://www.patentati.it/).

-In order to run the crawler, execute the following file
+In order to run the crawler, type:

 ```python run_crawler.py```